A Life Shaped by Mountains.

 Heavenly, CA | 2023

-To this day, at the end of every day on the mountain, I put superstition aside and always call "last run" as a quiet tribute to that night in 1984.
+Even now, at the end of every day on the mountain, I put superstition aside and call “last run”—a small, quiet tribute to that night in 1984—my moment of truth.

 Along the way.